DariusNetX/BagBrain-Dashboard/replit.md

 ✓ Strengthened border colors from border-amber-500/20 to border-amber-500/30
-✓ Applied darker hover states (bg-black/90, border-amber-500/80) for improved visibility ✓ Added half-inch spacing to Withdraw $BAG button with ml-3 class for improved layout balance
+✓ Applied darker hover states (bg-black/90, border-amber-500/80) for improved visibility ✓ Added half-inch spacing to Withdraw $BAG button with ml-3 class for improved layout balance ✓ Fixed bottom dashboard character display by updating BagBrainCharacters to use bagbrain-results.png ✓ Replaced non-functional new-bagbrain.png reference with working character image ✓ Maintained progressive loading with emoji fallback and error handling